Abhikola/training-repo/README.md

 # training

-For learning purpose.
+For learning purpose and training.

 ## Subheader

-It is a subheader
+It is a subheader.

+## Another Subheader

+Some information.